Long Handled Sponge Adaptive Bathing Aid

 The DIY Long Handled Sponge

 In order to provide as much surface area as possible to glue the sponge to a stick, I decided it would be best to use a yardstick.
-You could also use an extra long wooden spoon as a handle as well if its a good length for you.
+You could also use an extra long wooden spoon as a handle as well if it’s a good length for you.
 Using these types of flat handles, or something similar, will provide enough surface area for the glue to hold.
 I used JB Weld Clear Weld Quick Setting Epoxy as my adhesive because it provides great strength and hold for this particular project.
 This type of glue can be found online or at your local hardware store.
-Of course, if you have a different glue on hand that might work well, go ahead and give it a try and see if its holds well.
+Of course, if you have a different glue on hand that might work well, go ahead and give it a try and see if it holds well.
 A large, thick sponge is best for this project so that the stick and glue cannot be felt when bathing.

 Who Might Benefit From Using A Long Handled Sponge?